cardat/DatSci_modelling_deeper_O3/README.md

 ## Requirements

-A complete list of required computation setup can be found in the `reproducibility_report.htm`
+A complete list of required computation setup can be found in the `reproducibility_report.pdf`

 ## License